 #5 Farmhouse Craft Table

 This fun table was a Rose Bowl flea market find.
-I will never forget that I paid $35 for it and the only thing wrong with it was that it was painted turquise.
-A bit of hard sanding and lots of black spray paint
+I will never forget that I paid $35 for it and the only thing wrong with it was that it was painted turquoise.
+A lot of hand sanding and lots of black spray paint were all it needed.

 #6 Farmhouse Milk Painted Coffee Table

 I know that technically this isn’t a dining room table.
 But if I counted how many times we have eaten on this table it should be called a farmhouse dining room table.
 I bought this vintage coffee table at the flea market.
 It weighed a ton and I managed to talk the vendor into dropping it off at my home.
-It was stained a very dark brown and finally, a few months ago, I painted it with milk paint.
+It was stained a very dark brown and finally, last year, I painted it with milk paint.

 I love this table.
 It’s been in our family a long time and it has puppy chew marks and lots of scratches from soccer cleats and baseball cleats.
 As far as I am concerned, it is a family heirloom!